Mark O'Hara: Peterborough United

 O'Hara moved to Peterborough United in May 2018 under freedom of contract, with Dundee receiving a compensation fee.

 He started his career at London Road in goalscoring form, netting three goals in his first two games in League One against Bristol Rovers and Rochdale.
 Fourteen starts and eight sub appearances followed in the first half of the 2018–19 season, but the end of manager Steve Evans' tenure at the club coincided with a loan move to League Two side Lincoln City.

 His aggressive and tenacious midfield style saw him make an instant impact with the Imps, making 17 appearances as Danny Cowley's side won the league title by six points over Bury and MK Dons.

 He was transfer-listed by Peterborough United at the end of the 2018–19 season.

 On 2 September 2019, O'Hara joined Motherwell on loan for the remainder of the 2019–20 season.

 Motherwell

 On 24 June 2020, Motherwell announced the signing of O'Hara on a permanent deal from Peterborough United for a nominal fee, signing a two-year contract.

 St Mirren

 In May 2022 following the expiry of his Motherwell contract, O'Hara signed for fellow Scottish Premiership side St Mirren on a two-year deal, having previously signed a pre-contract agreement with the Buddies in March.

+In March 2023, O'Hara extended his contract until the summer of 2026 after establishing himself as a regular in the Saints team.